Abiaselli/potential-bassoon/README.md

 # Transformer Trainer for Matmul-Free/limited
 Transformer Trainer for Matmul-free or limited implementation

 Hello!
-This is a training (and inference) program BASED on the Matmul-Free architecture outlined in Scalable MatMul-free Language Modeling by Rui-Jie Zhu1
+This is a modified training (and inference) program BASED on the Matmul-Free architecture outlined in Scalable MatMul-free Language Modeling by Rui-Jie Zhu1
 , Yu Zhang2